Product preview · Solon has not yet been generally released.

 examined in code.

-solon@control-plane ~/policies · evaluate.ts live
+solon@control-plane ~/policies · evaluate.ts demo

 UTF-8 · TypeScript · policy-dsl v2 engine · --:--:-- · evt 0